rafiizzaturohman/HooksPhonebook/README.md

 # Install dependencies for client
 cd client && npm install
-Note: the process of installing dependencies for ReactJS can take some time.
+Note: the process of installing dependencies for client dependencies can take some time.

 # Start client
 npm start